chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 I love this kind of traveling/pricing because it's fun to be fully responsible for how things go, and also I'm very picky and enjoy transparent pricing :).

 ### Gear
 I was a little unsure of what to expect and therefore also of what to carry.
 Some bigger gear was pretty straightforward -- tent, sleeping bag, camping mattress, water (note: bring a filter so you don't have to use bottles), and food.
-I also took my Patagonia duffel bag, which is very robust and versatile, but definitely not as good as a backpack for extended carrying.
+I also took my Patagonia "Black Hole" duffel bag, which is very robust and versatile, but definitely not as good as a backpack for extended carrying.

 Clothing was a little bit tougher.
 I've gotten a bit into trying to pack super light, aka ultralight, which would mean things like having a maximum of 2 underwear, 2 socks, 2 shirts even for a very long trip, and maybe less for this short of a trip, but the thing is this area is super humid and muddy and so those rules shouldn't exactly apply.
 I tend to go a little hard on these new travel concepts, like after I got into the "little planning, go with the flow", I went to Nepal and maybe overdid it by not using a guide and finding a random guy to be our porter, which ended up not going that well because there was a huge avalanche and the porter and I both got snowblinded, and he didn't really give very good advice, although it could've been much worse, and so now I try to be more case-specific with my travel methods.
-The point being that I should have probably packed more things to stay warm/comfortable.
+The point being that I should have probably packed more things to stay warm/comfortable/not wet.

 As for camera lenses, I was deciding between a 24-70mm, 70-200mm, or both.
 I went with a 70-200 to be sure I'd be capable of reaching birds and elephants from far away, and figured I'd use my iPhone for shorter range stuff.
 The majority of photos did end up being shorter range, but having the long lens was nice (I was expecting it to be too annoying to change lenses in the forest).